abchimikabc1-bit/PHCL-Super-1/docs/PERFORMANCE_OPTIMIZATION_COMPLETE.md

-# PHCL Platform Performance Optimization Report
+# PiHCL Platform Performance Optimization Report

 ## Overview
 Comprehensive system optimization for Admin Dashboard and Marketplace to improve loading capacity and performance.